The data in your blog posts ages whether you refresh them or not.

 The Sources Behind the Numbers Are Also Going Dark

 While we had every claim and source in a database, we checked the citations themselves.
 The picture compounds the aging one.
-Across the borrowed claims, only 51% carry an external link at all; the other 49% name a source with no way to check it, or cite nothing.
-Of the external links that do exist, nearly one in four (24%) is dead, gated, or broken.
+Across the borrowed claims, only 30% carry an external link in the claim's own paragraph; the other 70% name a source with no way to check it, or cite nothing.
+Of the verified links that do exist, about one in five (20%) is dead, gated, or broken.
 The full breakdown lives in the source-verification study.

 Pair that with the aging curve and the failure mode becomes a system.
 A post cites a borrowed figure from 2023.
 The figure ages.
 The link behind it rots.
 The claim still reads fine in the body, and nothing in a normal refresh cycle visits either problem.
 The post keeps ranking, keeps converting, keeps pointing readers at a years-old number behind a link that may already 404.